 (3) Pets can make poor gifts, particularly if the new owner is not expecting the new arrival.
 Most importantly, however, is that felines have a variety of personality and behavior patterns and new owners deserve the right to select their own cat since he/she will be the one sharing the pet's life.
 Please be thoughtful and not plan to surprise someone with a pet they may not want or not like.
 Allow the new owner to select.

 (4) We do encourage families to adopt felines to help their young children learn about pet care and interactions.
-For children aged newborns to 7 years, an older kitten or adult cat will be recommended because these cats are more mature, larger in size, and have enough knowledge to "get away" should a child make a mistake in handling.
+As stated earlier, we prefer to not adopt to households with children aged 6 years or younger.
 Young kittens tend to scratch and bite, are small in body size, cannot defend themselves, can be easily injured, and are often too innocent to know when to escape.
 Young kittens can also be over-active and irritating in their behavior.

 (5) Disclosure: Our Commitment and Your Risk.
 Friends of Pets of Klamath Basin is committed to placing healthy cats into stable homes that will provide a lifetime of love and care.
 We have worked hard to identify and resolve health issues for every cat in our program.
 However, the stress of making the transition into your home can reduce a cat's immunity, making it potentially prone to infections, commonly upper respiratory, diarrhea, and ringworm.
 Please refer to our Adoption Agreement for more information on this subject.

-(6) Normally, about 100 cats enter our no-kill Rescue/Adoption Program annually.
+(6) At this time, about 70 cats enter our no-kill Adoption Program annually.
 Our annual expenses range between $80,000.00 and $100,000.00.
 We greatly appreciate your considering adopting from Friends of Pets because your adopting creates space for us to help another cat.
 Monthly costs to maintain our program are high because of the need for medicines, veterinary care, and supplies such as litter.
 We use over one ton of litter each month!
 We would be grateful if you also consider financially supporting us to keep our programs going.
 Hopefully we demonstrate that we love cats and value their lives.